Joosakur/evaka-ai/README.md

 Each child has a capacity requirement.
 For 75% of them it is 1.0 (applied for preschool and connected daycare), for 20% it is 0.5 (preschool only) and for 5% it is 1.5 (assistance need).

-Each child had a randomly selected preferred unit.
-70% of the children also have a secondary preference (randomly selected from the 9 nearest units) and 40% also have a third preference (also randomly selected from the 9 nearest units).
+Each child has a randomly selected preferred unit.
+70% of the children also have a secondary preference (randomly selected from the 8 nearest units) and 40% also have a third preference (randomly selected from the 15 nearest units).
+85% of the children select only finnish speaking units and 10% only swedish speaking units.

-For each child, additional preferred units are generated from units near the first preference until a total of 5 is reached.

 ## The algorithm